swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 benefit greatly from parallelization.
 However, due to various barriers and/or habits, these techniques are often underused.
-Consider the following scenario: You are performing an experiment to determine differential expression of genes in two different tissues types.
+Consider the following scenario: You are performing an experiment to determine differential expression of genes in two different tissue types.
 You do all of the lab work, creating cDNA libraries, transforming your cells, and picking your clones.
 You send your clones off for Sanger sequencing and get back from the sequencing center thousands of chromatogram files.
 You now have two choices to proceed: serial or parallel.